PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 - It is a free form text field.
 It's a mandatory field (It's not mandatory at database level)
 - This flag won’t be shown on the UI.
 (It will be managed by the system from the backend)

+### Contact Information

+#### Phone
+- Number input field.
+Prefix `+ 1` will always appear.
+- Allows to add only 10 digit number.
+Number is shown in proper format like `xxx-xxx-xxxx`.

+#### Fax
+- It is a number input field.
+- Allows to add only 10 digit number.
+Number is shown in proper format like `xxx-xxx-xxxx`.

+#### URL
+- It is free form text input field.

+##### Address related field
+- User can change caption for predefined addresses. e.g Work Address > IR&M Work Address
+- `Address 1`, `Address 2` - Free form Text input field.
+- `City` - Auto complete dropdown of City.
+When user enter a new name, system will create a new city name.
+- `State` - Auto complete dropdown of State.
+Enable only for `USA` and `Canada` country.
+Disable for other country.
+- `Zip Code`
+  - Number input field
+  - If zip code is not valid shows error `Invalid Format`.
+- `Country` - Auto complete dropdown of country.
+Default `USA` selected.

 ## Companies for Legal entities